Agent Basics

 Active Conversations & Versions

-When a conversation is assigned to your assistant, it will be associated with whichever revision is currently live and will stay with that revision of the assistant until the assistant reassigns or closes the conversation.
-This insures that your assistant never has downtime.
+When a conversation is assigned to your agent, it will be associated with whichever revision is currently live and will stay with that revision of the agent until the agent reassigns or closes the conversation.
+This insures that your agent never has downtime.

 Reviewing

-The Review button enables you to compare changes between the version of an assistant your looking at, and the previous version:
+The Review button enables you to compare changes between the version of an agent your looking at, and the previous version:

 Changes between versions can be viewed either side by side, or line by line using the Output Format option.